LeadWoods0902/DandD_Nightmare_Plague/The Nightmare Plague/Bestiary/Beasts/Owl-Cat.md

 **Rending Laceration:**
 The creature unleashes a vicious attack, tearing into an opponent within 5ft with savage ferocity.
 The target must succeed a dexterity saving throw or take 2d4 slashing damage and gain the bleeding effect for 3 turns.

-A bleeding target takes damage equal to the damage dealt every turn unless healed before it ends

 **Sundering Glare:**
 The Owl-Cat fixes its intense gaze upon a spellcaster, piercing through their mind with an unnerving stare.